NickLeoMartin/blog/content/posts/2020-11-19-the-evolution-of-a-stupidly-simple-model.md

 draft: true
 date: 2020-11-19T18:18:50.685Z
 description: >-
-  There is no hope that your statistical model will perfectly predict and flawlessly act in a complex world.
+  There is no hope that your statistical model will perfectly predict and act in a complex world.
 So what can we do in response to this brutal truth?
 category: Modelling
 tags:
   - Statistics